EhteshamSid/IntelliCast/README.md

 **Author: Ehtesham Siddiqui**

 A modern, personal project for answering political questions with strict neutrality, real citations, and multi-perspective analysis.
-This chatbot is designed to help users get balanced, up-to-date information about U.S. political events, policies, and debates — all with a clean, ChatGPT-style web interface and persistent chat history.
+This chatbot is designed to help users get balanced, up-to-date information about U.S. political events, policies, and debates — all with a clean, simple web interface and persistent chat history.

 ---